mpyrkosz88/Restaurant/README.md

 # Restaurant
 Page for restaurant made with React JS, Redux and SCSS.

+Pictures are in .webp format, so it won't work on Safari.

 To connect with backend I used axios.

 Backend on firebase.